 Position Delegation/Task Board Respond to complaints and grievances relating to the CEO.
 Respond to complaints and grievances relating to the Chairperson.
 Respond to higher level or escalated complaints as required.
 Act as facilitators in resolving grievances.
-CEO and Operations Manager Respond to higher level or escalated complaints as required.
+CEO and Programs Lead Respond to higher level or escalated complaints as required.
 Attempt to resolve grievances informally in the first instance.
 Contribute to resolving grievances once a supervisor or other third party becomes involved.
 Maintain a record of grievances and related actions and decisions.
-Administration Officer Keep all records of complaints secure Team Leader Act as facilitator to resolve complaints and grievances.
+HR Manager Keep all records of complaints secure Program Managers Act as facilitator to resolve complaints and grievances.
 All staff Receive complaints and other feedback and respond appropriately.
-Make complaints and grievances when required.
+Make complaints and express grievances when appropriate.
 Contribute to resolving grievances once a supervisor or other third party becomes involved.